skrinal/inf1-roguelike/README.md

 # Move into the source directory
 cd inf1-roguelike/src

-# Run the game
+# Run the main.main.java.game
-java Main.java
+java main.main.java
 ```
 ## Player Classes & Enemies
-Each class in the game has unique stats and abilities.
+Each class in the main.main.java.game has unique stats and abilities.
 All classes share the same core mechanics (HP, Attack, Defence, Power), but their abilities define their playstyle.

 | Stats   | Rogue | Mage | Warrior | x | Skeleton | DemonLord |